ElinaBoman/lucias_dog_walk_AB/README.md

 ***
 ## Data Model

+Dog Walk AB was created with templete provided by Code Institue.
+The code was written with Cross Platform cloud IDE, Codeanywhere.

 The walks and price information is stored in a Google spread sheet.
 The worksheet contains two sheets, "walks" and "price".
 Inside the "walks" sheet information entered by user is stored.
 This information is then used to calculate the price, and then store price information inside the "price" sheet.
 When information is imported from the worksheet, it reads as a List by default.
 To be able to calculate walks and price information the List items are turned into integers instead of strings.